KQM-git/HSRNews/archive/446.md

 ### Game Updates and Improvements Overview

+■2024/01/17

+- Fixes an issue where there is a chance of encountering the popup message "No mail to claim" when hitting "Claim" after already claiming the "Subscription Reply from Dr. Ratio" mail.

 ■2024/01/16

 - There are missing instructions for the Pure Fiction game mode.
 The details follow: [In Pure Fiction, when characters defeat enemies, they regenerate only 50% of the Energy that they would normally do in regular battles].